yusong-yan/6.824-correct/README.md

 # MultiRaft
-third time raft Implementation  - started on Dec 2020
+### third time raft Implementation  - started on Dec 2020
+### Only Implemented raft and kvraft folder